 The Band of Environmentally Educated and Employable Teens is a paid internship and hands-on learning experience in which youth gain job skills through learning about environmental justice and gardening with a small group of peers.

-Serving youth of color and low income youth ages 14-18, the BEETs Program meets in the Western Addition and holds sessions both indoors in our classroom, and outdoors in our learning gardens.
-Youth get paid hourly ($16.99), with a pay increase available if they choose to return as a Leadership Crew member the following year.
+Serving youth of color and low income youth ages 14-19, the BEETs Program meets in the Western Addition and holds sessions both indoors in our classroom, and outdoors in our learning gardens.
+Youth are compensated with a pay increase available if they choose to return as a Leadership Crew member the following year.

 "Since my time coordinating the program, I've been focused on bringing in a strong environmental justice and climate justice lens to everything the students learn"